Supercompliers: Introduction

-In the majority of our results, we also impose that the outcome be binary.
-However, we do not view this requirement as particularly restrictive.
-Binary outcomes are quite common in economic research (e.g., employment, welfare receipt, graduation from college).
-Furthermore, as argued by \citet{BalkeandPearl1997JASA} who also focus on binary outcomes, we can easily transform a multi-valued or continuous outcome into a binary variable by categorizing its value as ``high'' or ``low''.
-Moreover, our estimand still identifies a weighted average of supercomplier characteristics in the case of a non-binary outcome, where the weight on each individual is proportional to her treatment effect.
+Much of our econometric discussion centers around a binary outcome.
+However, we do not view this focus as restrictive.
+First, binary outcomes such as employment, welfare receipt, and education credential attainment are quite common in economic research.
+Second, as argued by \citet{BalkeandPearl1997JASA} who also focus on binary outcomes, we can easily transform a multi-valued or continuous outcome into a binary variable by categorizing its value as ``high'' or ``low.''
+Finally, our framework is still interpretable even when the outcome is not binary.
+Regardless of the distribution of the outcome variable, our estimand identifies a weighted average of supercomplier characteristics, where the weight on each individual is proportional to her treatment effect.